GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 encode videos directly in the browser.

 There are many more exciting examples using WebAssembly threads out there.
-Be sure to check out their demos and bring your own multithreaded applications and libraries to the Web!
+Be sure to check out their demos and bring your own multithreaded applications and libraries to the web!